They Died with Their Boots On: Box office

 They Died with Their Boots On grossed $1,871,000 in the United States and $2,143,000 overseas.
 Its total receipts of $4,014,000 was the studio's third largest of the season.
 It made the studio a profit of $1.5 million.

 Reception

 Alex von Tunzelmann, writing for The Guardian in 2009, stated that "More errors riddle this biopic of General Custer than bullets flew at the Battle of Little Big Horn".
-Filmink magazine argued that "Flynn gives one of his finest performances, taking Custer on a genuine emotional journey from silly boy to grown man".
+FilmInk magazine argued that "Flynn gives one of his finest performances, taking Custer on a genuine emotional journey from silly boy to grown man".
 The film has a 75% rating in Rotten Tomatoes, based on twelve reviews.

 Home media

-Like Errol Flynn's earlier film Sea Hawk, They Died With Their Boots On was colorized in the late 1980s.
-This version was released on VHS tape in 1998 by Turner Entertainment and Warner Bros.
-Entertainment.
-The original black-and-white film was released on DVD in 2005 by Turner Entertainment and Warner Bros.
-Entertainment.
-Warner Archive released the Blu-ray disc of the film in 2025.
+Like with Errol Flynn's earlier film, 1940's The Sea Hawk, They Died With Their Boots On was colorized in the late 1980s.
+This version was released on VHS tape in 1998 by Turner Home Entertainment and Warner Home Video.
+The original black-and-white film was released on DVD in 2005 by Turner Home Entertainment and Warner Home Video.
+The Warner Archive Collection released the Blu-ray disc of the film in 2025.